History of Riga: Industrial harbor city of the Russian Empire

-By the end of the 19th. century Riga had become one of the most industrially advanced and economically prosperous cities in the entire Empire, and of the 800,000 industrial workers in the Baltic provinces, over half worked there.
+By the end of the 19th century Riga had become one of the most industrially advanced and economically prosperous cities in the entire Empire, and of the 800,000 industrial workers in the Baltic provinces, over half worked there.
 By 1900, Riga was the third largest city in Russia after Moscow and Saint Petersburg in terms of numbers of industrial workers.

 During these many centuries of war and changes of power in the Baltic, the Baltic Germans in Riga, successors to Albert's merchants and crusaders, clung to their dominant position despite demographic changes.
 Riga even employed German as its official language of administration until the imposition of Russian language in 1891 as the official language in the Baltic provinces.
 All birth, marriage and death records were kept in German up to that year.
-Latvians began to supplant Germans as the largest ethnic group in the city in the mid-19th century, however, and by 1897 the population was 45% Latvian (up from 23.6% in 1867), 23.8% German (down from 42.9% in 1867 and 39.7% in 1881), 16.1% Russian, 6% Jewish, 4.8% Polish, 2.3% Lithuanian, and 1.3% Estonian.
-By 1913 Riga was just 13.5% German.
+Latvians began to supplant Germans as the largest ethnic group in the city in the mid-19th century, however, and by 1897 the population was 41.6% Latvian (up from 23.6% in 1867), 25.5% German (down from 42.9% in 1867 and 39.7% in 1881), 16.9% Russian, 6.5% Yiddish, 5% Polish, 2.3% Lithuanian, and 1.3% Estonian.
+By 1913 Riga was just 13.9% German.
+The majority of the population by 1881 were born outside of Riga.
 The rise of a Latvian bourgeoisie made Riga a center of the Latvian National Awakening with the founding of the Riga Latvian Association in 1868 and the organization of the first national song festival in 1873.
 The nationalist movement of the Young Latvians was followed by the socialist New Current during the city's rapid industrialization, culminating in the 1905 Russian Revolution led by the Latvian Social Democratic Workers' Party.